You are using an outdated browser. Please upgrade your browser to improve your experience.

 Where the value of the estate is over £5,000 the Government charges a fee of £273 for probate applications(www.gov.uk opens in a new tab).
 This fee is the same whether you are tackling the process yourself or applying through a solicitor.
 There is no Government fee if the value of the estate is under £5,000.

-Using a probate advisor, such as a solicitor, will also cost money and prices will vary.
+Using a probate advisor, such as a solicitor, will cost money and prices will vary.

-A probate advisor may charge you a fixed fee, charge you an hourly rate, or charge a fee based on a percentage of the value of the estate, which tends to range between 1% and 5% plus VAT (according to MoneyHelper(opens in a new tab)).
+A probate advisor may charge you a fixed fee, an hourly rate, or a fee based on a percentage of the estate's value.
+This tends to range between 1% and 5% plus VAT (according to MoneyHelper(opens in a new tab)).

 How to apply for probate

 You can apply for probate if you're an executor.
-If there's no will you can apply for letters of administration if you meet the grounds to act as an administrator of the estate.
+If there's no will you can apply for letters of administration if you meet the criteria.

 Here's some guidance on how to apply for probate: